Beam model of Doppler backscattering: Conclusion

 \section{Conclusion}

-We have successfully derived the full analytical form of the linear backscattered signal from DBS measurements.
-Our model sheds new light on various phenomena that the DBS community has observed, such as localisation and wavenumber resolution, unifying them within a common framework.
-In particular, we find that it is the curvature of the field lines and the magnetic shear, rather than the curvature of the cut-off surface, that is important.
-This new understanding developed in this paper enables us to comprehend the various contributions to the signal, and how to optimise them.
+We have successfully derived the full analytical form of the linear backscattered signal from DBS measurements by combining the beam-tracing equations with the reciprocity theorem in general geometry.
+This is the first analytical model to self-consistently account for signal localisation (spatial resolution), wavenumber resolution, and mismatch attenuation, given in equations (\ref{eq:localisation}), (\ref{eq:delta_k_perp_2}), and (\ref{eq:delta_theta_m}), respectively.
+In particular, we find that it is the curvature of the field lines and the magnetic shear, rather than the curvature of the cut-off surface, that is important for the calculation of these quantities.
+This is a result of the magnetic curvature and shear modifying the effective beam curvature, as shown in equations (\ref{eq:Mxx_simplified}) and (\ref{eq:Mxy_simplified}).
+We also show that the localisation and one of the two components of wavenumber resolution are inextricably intertwined, via the Bragg condition.

+To calculate these quantities, one needs to solve the beam tracing equations (\ref{eq:dq_dtau_maintext}), (\ref{eq:dK_dtau_maintext}), and (\ref{eq:dPsi_dtau_maintext}), evolving the probe beam as it propagates through the plasma.
+Beam tracing requires the following additional input parameters: the equilibrium density, magnetic field, and potentially temperature.
+Beam-tracing simulations are swift, which makes the beam model suitable for intershot analysis of DBS data and for large parameter sweeps.
+Since beam tracing solves for the next-order corrections to ray tracing, it should not be too complicated to upgrade existing ray-tracing codes to solve for the beam properties and use them in post-processing for our model.

-Using our model, one can now correct for the effect of mismatch, since we have found the quantitative dependence of attenuation on the mismatch angle.
+Using our model, one can now correct for the effect of mismatch, since we have found, for the first time, the quantitative analytical dependence of attenuation on the mismatch angle.
 This is vital for DBS measurements of spherical tokamak plasmas, where the pitch angle is large and varies both spatially and temporally, making optimisation for all channels at all times impossible.
-Furthermore, the effect of mismatch is also important in conventional tokamaks, especially for high wavenumber measurements.

-With the physical insight from this model, data from existing DBS systems can be better analysed, and future DBS systems better designed.
+Furthermore, we find analytical evidence that mismatch attenuation is also important in conventional tokamaks, especially for high wavenumber measurements.
+Being able to calculate the quantitative effect of mismatch enables one to relax the criterion that the probe wavevector has to be exactly perpendicular to the magnetic field.
+As long as the mismatch angle is not so large that the signal is completely attenuated, the mismatch attenuation can be quantitatively corrected with our model.
+This allows one to run DBS studies with fewer repeated shots by optimising the launch angles such that there is useful data on as many channels as possible, to glean new physical insights from legacy data, and to potentially design simpler DBS systems with smaller ranges of launch angles or without 2D steering.